By the Principles for Ethical Professional Practice Committee

 It is important for a career center to communicate effectively with all constituents.

-International Students Office: Maintain an ongoing conversation with those colleagues tasked with tracking and advising the international student population.
+International Students Office: Prioritize a strong relationship with those colleagues tasked with tracking and advising the international student population.
 They will receive advisories of changes in the regulations of which the career center should be aware.
-Thus, career center staff should refer international students back to this office for official guidance on work authorizations and visas.
+Thus, career center staff should refer international students to this office for official guidance on work authorizations and visas.
 Additionally, it would be ideal for a career center to have a dedicated adviser to specifically work with international students during their job-search experience and serve as a bridge to the international students office.

-Employers: When an employer seeks to post a job or internship for your students, the career center can clarify whether the employer is willing to accept applications from students who will need sponsorship in the future.
+Employers: When an employer seeks to post a job or internship, the career center can clarify whether the employer accepts applications from students who will need sponsorship in the future.
 If the employer contact is uncertain, ask the contact to confirm the organization’s policy before proceeding.
-During this time, career center staff can also encourage employers to hire students on OPT, as students are eligible to work full time as long as their employment relates to their degree of study.
-Lastly, employers must screen in a manner that is consistent with U.S. laws regarding equal employment opportunity.
+During this time, career center staff can also encourage employers to recruit students through their CPT or OPT.
+Lastly, employers must screen in a manner that is consistent with state, local and federal anti-discrimination laws and all immigration requirements.

 Other Considerations